Gold (2022 Indian film)

 Gold is a 2022 Indian Malayalam-language comedy drama film written, directed and edited by Alphonse Puthren.
 It was jointly produced by Supriya Menon of Prithviraj Productions and Listin Stephen of Magic Frames.
 The film stars Prithviraj Sukumaran and Nayanthara, along with an ensemble supporting cast of Deepti Sati, Mallika Sukumaran, Lalu Alex, Ajmal Ameer, Baburaj, Shammi Thilakan, Shanthi Krishna, Jagadish, Krishna Sankar, Roshan Mathew, Vinay Forrt, Shabareesh Varma and Saiju Kurup.

-In addition to writing, editing and directing the film, Puthren also worked on the stunt choreography, visual effects, color grading, and animation titles of the film.
+In addition to writing, editing and directing the film, Alphonse also worked on the stunt choreography, visual effects, color grading, and animation titles of the film.
 It marks his return to direction after seven years since Premam (2015).
 Principal photography commenced in September 2021 and ended in June 2022.

 Initially set for worldwide theatrical release during Onam, in September 2022, it was deferred due to delays in the post-production and eventually opened in theatres on 1 December 2022, where it received mixed-to-negative reviews from critics and became a box-office bomb.

 Plot

-"Danger" Joshi.
-S Kunjan, who owns a mobile shop, purchases a new car owing to a marriage alliance, that is almost fixed with Radha.
-However, on the delivery day, Joshi and his mother find that someone has parked a pickup truck with a load of portable speakers.
-Joshi complains to the police, but they're busy and decide to look into it slowly.
-The next morning, Joshi discovers that the small boxes inside the truck are not portable speakers, but gold bars painted as speakers.
-Joshi, who believes that he has struck gold, literally, buys a gold furnace from an acquaintance and melts one speaker.
+"Danger" Joshy S Kunjan, who owns a mobile shop, purchases a new car owing to a marriage alliance, that is almost fixed with Radha.
+However, on the delivery day, Joshy and his mother find that someone has parked a pickup truck with a load of portable speakers.
+Joshy complains to the police, but they're busy and decide to look into it slowly.
+The next morning, Joshy discovers that the small boxes inside the truck are not portable speakers, but gold bars painted as speakers.
+Joshy, who believes that he has struck gold, literally, buys a gold furnace from an acquaintance and melts one speaker.
 The police arrive to investigate, but decide to leave the truck due to unavailability of ground space in the police station.

-Later, Joshi sells one of the gold bar to "Gold" Musthafa for ₹4.5 million and proceeds to buy 20 of the real portable speakers, of the same model as the ones in the truck, intending on switching the real speakers with the gold bars.
-It is later revealed that the gold was supposed to be dowry for the marriage between Sumangali, daughter of Unnikrishnan, the owner of the shopping complex in which Joshi's mobile shop is situated, and Unnikrishnan's friend, "Idea" Shaji's son, Suneesh.
+Later, Joshy sells one of the gold bar to "Gold" Musthafa for ₹4.5 million and proceeds to buy 20 of the real portable speakers, of the same model as the ones in the truck, intending on switching the real speakers with the gold bars.
+It is later revealed that the gold was supposed to be dowry for the marriage between Sumangali, daughter of Unnikrishnan, the owner of the shopping complex in which Joshy's mobile shop is situated, and Unnikrishnan's friend, "Idea" Shaji's son, Suneesh.
 When Unnikrishnan's associate, Usman, was driving for the delivery of the gold, it was ambushed by another gang, headed by Boss Freddy, who learnt about the gold.
-However, Usman managed to escape and parked the truck in the entrance of Joshi's house, since it was empty that day.
+However, Usman managed to escape and parked the truck in the entrance of Joshy's house, since it was empty that day.